jbiason/FoamParser/format.md

 ### 4.2.9 Macro expansion

-OpenFOAM dictionary ﬁles include a macro syntax to allow convenient conﬁguration of case ﬁles.
+OpenFOAM dictionary files include a macro syntax to allow convenient configuration of case files.
 The syntax uses the dollar ($) symbol in front of a keyword to expand the data associated with the keyword.
 For example the value set for keyword a below, 10, is expanded in the following line, so that the value of b is also 10.

     a 10;\
     b $a;

 Variables can be accessed within diﬀerent levels of sub-dictionaries, or scope.
-Scoping is performed using a '/' (slash) syntax, illustrated by the following example, where b is set to the value of a, speciﬁed in a sub-dictionary called subdict.
+Scoping is performed using a '/' (slash) syntax, illustrated by the following example, where b is set to the value of a, specified in a sub-dictionary called subdict.

     subdictA\
     {\